 .
 You can baste the fish with oil during cooking to help retain moisture

 .
 Timing for grilling anything outdoors is only an approximation.
 Varying weather conditions can change the time quite a bit.
-You can check for doneness with a fork to see if the fish flakes and is opaque, not translucent.
-The best way to check is with a meat
+You can check for doneness with a fork to see if the fish flakes and is opaque, not translucent however the best way to check is with a meat

 thermometer.
 Fish is done at 145 degrees.
-Don’t let it get over done.
-It will dry out.
+Don’t let it get over done because it will dry out.

 .When you take it off the grill make sure you use a clean plate, not one that was

 used for the raw fish.
 A grill basket makes flipping and removing the fish much easier

 Many people believe broiling fish in the oven can give similar results but to me